Pandemics

 Look out for and follow advice and guidance from the NHS

-water at regular intervals.
+Wash your hands properly with soap and hot water at regular intervals.
 Good hand hygiene reduces the spread of bacteria and

 viruses.